-But alcohol use disorder is actually considered a brain disease.
+But alcohol use disorder is actually a brain disease.
 Alcohol causes changes in your brain that make it hard to quit.
 Trying to tough it out on your own can be like trying to cure appendicitis with cheerful thoughts.
-It’s not enough.

-An important first step is to learn more about your treatments, and there are a lot to choose from.
+An important first step is to learn more about alcohol use disorder and your treatment options.

-Your doctor may say you have alcohol use disorder if you:
+Your doctor or another health care provider can help with the diagnosis.
+They may say you have alcohol use disorder if you:

 - Feel like you have to drink